GeoffRiley/challenges/26/GeoffRiley/README.md

 - `disabled` : bool

 The `disabled` property indicated if this component is currently available for interaction.
-When it is `False` then the component will ignore any attempted user interaction, when it is `True` then the component will respond.
+When it is `False` then the component will ignore Any attempted user interaction, when it is `True` then the component will respond.

 It is normal for a disabled control to be displayed differently to an active